CKMitchell3/Covid_Capitalism/README.md

 ![All_assets_Cumulative_Returns.png](images/All_assets_Cumulative_Returns.png) ![All_assets_average_cumulative_returns.png](images/All_assets_average_cumulative_returns.png)

-**Analysis:** Analysis: GameStop, ETHC, BTC, MGM, Tesla, WYNN, AMZN, Boeing and Micrsosoft all had higher average cumulative returns than SP500.
-GameStop,ETH, BTC, MGM, Tesla, WYNN, AMZN all had higher average cumulative returns than Nasdaq.
-AAPL has the lowest cumulative returns in our portfolio
+**Analysis:**  GameStop, ETH, BTC, MGM, Tesla, WYNN, AMZN, Boeing and Micrsosoft all had higher average cumulative returns than SP500.
+GameStop,ETH, BTC, MGM, Tesla, WYNN and AMZN all had higher average cumulative returns than Nasdaq.
+AAPL has the lowest cumulative returns in our portfolio.

 ![All_assets_Correlation.png](images/All_assets_Correlation.png) ![All_assets_Sharpe.png](images/All_assets_Sharpe.png)